KelvinTegelaar/CIPP/docs/general/faq.md

 Assuming you're running on the click-to-deploy configuration and average usage patterns it should cost $15 - $20 or £17 - £22 per month.
 You can check the costs, and estimated costs, for the resource group on the Azure Portal.

+Please note it is your responsibility to ensure you are keeping an eye on costs within your instances.

 </details>

 <details>